juliorodrigues97/cyclistic-case-study/README.md

 The project aims to answer the following:

 1. How do annual members and casual riders differ in trip frequency, duration, and usage patterns?
-2. What factors or motivations could prompt casual riders to purchase annual memberships?
+2. Which factors could motivate casual riders to purchase annual memberships?
-3. How can Cyclistic leverage digital media to influence casual riders to become members?
+3. How can Cyclistic leverage marketing and promotions to increase member conversion?

 These questions inform marketing strategies designed to convert casual riders into annual members.